Available Emulators

 • pico8.dat

-Once you add your purchased files from Lexaloffle you’ll need to set muOS to use the PICO-8 External emulator.
+Once you add your purchased files from Lexaloffle you’ll need to set MustardOS to use the PICO-8 External emulator.

-• Browse to where your PICO-8 games are in muOS content explorer.
+• Browse to where your PICO-8 games are in MustardOS content explorer.

 • Press select on any of the items and change core.